La Coma, Texas

 La Coma is a census-designated place (CDP) in Webb County, Texas, United States.
+As of the 2020 census, La Coma had a population of 7.

-This was a new CDP, formed from parts of the Laredo Ranchettes CDP prior to the 2010 census, with a population of 48.
+This was a new CDP, formed from parts of the Laredo Ranchettes CDP prior to the 2010 census.

 It is one of several colonias in the county.

 Geography

 La Coma is located at (27.502878, -99.301498).
 The CDP has a total area of 1.2 sqmi, all land.

 Demographics

 La Coma first appeared as a census designated place in the 2010 U.S. census, one of nine CDPS (La Coma, Laredo Ranchettes West, Los Altos, Ranchitos East, San Carlos I, San Carlos II, Tanquecitos South Acres, Tanquecitos South Acres II, and Pueblo Nuevo) from parts of Laredo Ranchettes CDP.